 8. Texas Hill Country for Fall Hikes

 In Central Texas, trees burst with color a bit later than most of the country, with foliage generally peaking in the first week of November.
+We loved the cooler temps (average 70 degrees) this time of year, too.

 You can book a day tour to Texas Hill Country here.